millerlp/Tiny_LEDBackpack/README.md

 for an introduction to what the TinyWireM library does.

-Install the TinyWireM library and this Tiny_LEDBackpack library in your Arduino/libraries/ directory, then restart the Arduino IDE.
+Install the TinyWireM library in your arduino-1.0.1/libraries/ directory.

+Download the contents of this repository and install them in a directory called Tiny_LEDBackpack in your arduino-1.0.1/libraries/ directory.
+Then restart the Arduino IDE.
 The Tiny_LEDBackpack library includes an example sketch SevenSegTest_tiny that illustrates the use of the library.